wollewald/ADS1115_WE/README.md

 All features of the ADS1115 are implemented, including alert functions.

-If you like the library it would be cool if you can givit a star.
+If you like the library it would be cool if you can give it a star.
 If you find bugs, please inform me.